LongBeforeIDid/BazaarDataVisualizer/README.md

 **End at storm**: By default, the x-axis has a range of 60 seconds.
 If this box is checked, it will truncate the range of the x-axis to 30 seconds.

 >[!WARNING]
 >"Maximum CDR" and "End at storm" affect the actual dimensions of the generated heatmap.
-If you want to generate a comparison heatmap for two items, you must ensure that these values are consistent across both of them such that their dimensions are the same.
+If you want to generate a comparison heatmap for two items, you must ensure that these values are consistent across both such that their dimensions are the same.

 ### Comparison Tab